OpenRC/openrc/user-guide.md

-Add `pam_openrc.so` to the pam configuration of the prefered login method (i.e. login, ssh), and set up the pam configuration for `openrc-user` as to a similar configuration as an usual login session (if XDG_RUNTIME_DIR is set via pam modules, it should be include, as well as anything required for an usual user session).
+Add `pam_openrc.so` to the pam configuration of the prefered login method (i.e. login, ssh), and set up the pam configuration for `openrc-user` as to a similar configuration as a usual login session (if XDG_RUNTIME_DIR is set via pam modules, it should be include, as well as anything required for a usual user session).

 ## Launching at boot